smartwinnr/help-smartwinnr/site/content/by-role/editor/quizzes.md

 </span>

 ## How to create an automatic quiz ?
-#### Create Automatic Quiz

 A Quiz is a group of questions that can be sent to reps for them to answer.
 A quiz can have a title, description, a start date and an end date.

-Click on {{< show-link "Quiz Type" "Select Automatic" "Click Division" "Select Division" "Click on Auto Mode Type" "Select Default Auto Mode" >}}
+Click on {{< show-link "Quiz Type" "Select Automatic" "Division" "Select Division" "Auto Mode Type" "Default Auto Mode" >}}

 <span class="my-gallery">
 <a href="https://s3-eu-west-1.amazonaws.com/smartwinnr.app.resource/57d512c664fcef1d30065b0a/question_image57d512c664fcef1d30065b0a_1512638316292.png">